If there’s one thing I hope to say about myself by the end of this year, it’s this: I’m grittier than I was.

 It’s also the conviction that this is what God has asked us to do.
 And if He has asked us to do it, He will equip us for it.
 He doesn’t promise it will be easy, but He promises He will be with us.
 Grit takes faith, in ourselves, yes, but even more so in the One who called us.

 I don’t know what God is calling you to right now.
 Maybe it’s starting that ministry that’s been gnawing at your heart.
-Maybe it’s fighting for a relationship you would rather leave.
+Is there a relationship God calls you to fight for when you want to leave?
 Maybe it’s that book you’ve always wanted to write, or the job you’re not sure you’re qualified for.
-Maybe it’s literally leaving this land and venturing across the sea to a new place.
+It might be literally leaving this land and venturing across the sea to a new place.
 Whatever it is, it’s worth the risk.

 Stop staring at the edge of the water.
 Go.
 Stay the course.
 Be gritty.